kevinmarquesp/kevinmarquesp.github.io/content/blog/240204-1143_webcrawlerex-just-a-silly-elixir-exercise/index.md

   end
 end
 ```
-Here I try to put everything together and make the `main/1` function do everything to me.
-That's a bad practice because the user will only have access to that main function, they can't execute the `run_and_write/2` function with a custom database connection.
-And this code just looks awful.
+Here, I try to put everything together and make the `main/1` function do everything for me.
+That's a bad practice because the user will only have access to the main function, they can't execute the `run_and_write/2` function with a custom database connection.
+Also, this code just looks awful.

-As you can see, the real main function here is the `run_and_write/2` one, because it creates a task that run in the background to fetch the URLs, and it's a recursive function, witch means that this task will create other children tasks.
+As you can see, the real main function here is the `run_and_write/2` one, because it creates a task that runs in the background to fetch the URLs, and it's a recursive function, which means that this task will create other children tasks.
 The `execute_for_each_inner_link/2` also does something similar, but does that for each URL that was given to.

 I like the way that Elixir uses that `Task.async_stream/4` function, it has a default timeout span that can throw an error, but it can easily fixed setting the `timeout:` setting.
-In theory, every task should be trying to use 100% of my CPU, but even setting up the `max_concurrency:` setting it runs smoothly for some reason.
+In theory, every task should be trying to use 100% of my CPU, but even with setting up the `max_concurrency:` setting it runs smoothly for some reason.
 ### Final Thoughts
-I'm really noob at Elixir.
-But I think that I'm starting to really get used to the language, this syntax is perfect and easy to understand, before creating this project I thought that I would need some Ruby background to understand it well, but I was wrong on that.
+I'm really a newbie at Elixir.
+But I think that I'm starting to really get used to the language, this syntax is perfect and easy to understand, before creating this project I thought that I would need some Ruby background to understand it well, but I was wrong about that.
 Error handling is a little confusing with a dynamic typed language, but I can see that it's possible.

-This project is compiling, but it doesn't work for too much time, because some URLs can throw a timeout error or other part of my code can't handle binary files, resulting in a crash in the middle of the execution.
-I'll continue working with this project, but I'll refactor the code and break everything into smaller modules.
+This project is compiling, but it doesn't work for a long time, because some URLs can throw a timeout error or other part of my code can't handle binary files, resulting in a crash in the middle of the execution.
+I'll continue working on this project, but I'll refactor the code and break everything into smaller modules.

-I'll post my results and solutions on the next part of this series (yeah, it will be a serie), hope you'll enjoy my discoveries. :heart:
+I'll post my results and solutions on the next part of this series (yeah, it will be a series), hope you'll enjoy my discoveries. ❤️
 #### Some Articles That I Should Read To Proceed On This Project
 + [What is Elixir's IEX and how to utilize it](https://marketsplash.com/tutorials/elixir/elixir-iex/)
 + [What Is Error Handling In Elixir: Strategies And Best Practices](https://marketsplash.com/tutorials/elixir/elixir-error-handling/)